 1. Watch It Like a Hawk

-It only takes a minute for caramel sauce to go from dark amber to the deep mahogany brown.(1)
+It only takes a minute for the caramel sauce to go from dark amber to a charred mess.(1)

-This means you need to keep a close eye on it while cooking to avoid burning it.
+Keep a close eye on it while cooking at all cost or you’ll have yourself a tub of burnt caramel.
 Remove your sauce from the heat as soon as the color changes to a deep brown.

 2. Don’t Stir Until You Add Cream